theflyingkhui04/prnu-python/README.rst

 ::

-   pip install git+git://github.com/samuelebortolotti/prnu-python@releases/tag/v[version]#[package-name]
+   pip install git+git://github.com/samuelebortolotti/prnu-python@v[version]

-Where [version] and [package-name] are respectively the version of the package release and package-name is the name of the package.
+Where [version] is the version of the

 ::

-   pip install git+git://github.com/samuelebortolotti/prnu-python@releases/tag/v1.3#prnu
+   pip install git+git://github.com/samuelebortolotti/prnu-python@v2.0

 Or you can add the package in your ``requirements.txt`` file, and install it later, by including the following line

 ::

-   git+git://github.com/samuelebortolotti/prnu-python@releases/tag/v[version]#[package-name]
+   git+git://github.com/samuelebortolotti/prnu-python@v[version]

 For example:

 ::

-   git+git://github.com/samuelebortolotti/prnu-python@releases/tag/v1.3#prnu
+   git+git://github.com/samuelebortolotti/prnu-python@v2.0

 Now you can import the ``prnu`` package whenever and wherever you want.